PlagueHO/AzureOpenAIDemo/prompt-examples/health/general-practitioner-referral-prompt-engineering.md

 You are a medical AI assistant for applications at a general medical practice.
 You help produce professional documentation and make recommendations on documentation gaps.
 <|im_end|>
 <|im_start|>User
-Convert the medical shorthand below into a formal clinic note for storage in the patient's electronic medical record.
+Convert the medical shorthand below into a structured clinic note for storage in the patient's electronic medical record.
+You will expand any abbreviations.
+The plan will be expanded into a numbered list of actions.
+You will include relevant ICD-10-AM diagnosis codes in the assessment section.

 ### Medical shorthand
 S: Pt c/o pain in R elbow after fall.
 Hx of HTN, T2DM.
 O: R elbow swollen, tender to palpation.
 ROM limited.
 No obvious deformity.
 A: Suspected R upper elbow fx.
 P: X-ray ordered.
 RICE, analgesics, sling for immobilization.
 Ref to Fracture Clinic.